jan-bogaerts/mark/src/markdownCode.md

       this.isDirty = True
       storageService.markDirty()
   ```
-getResult(key): `if key in this.overwrites: return this.overwrites[key] else if key in this.cache: return this.cache[key] else return null`
+getResult(key): `if key in this.overwrites: return this.overwrites[key] else if key in this.cache: return this.cache[key].result else return null`
 - isOutOfDate(keyPart): checks if the specified key is present and marked as still-valid
   ```python (pseudo)
   def isOutOfDate(keyPart):